-Several provisions of federal law and policy apply to all grant and cooperative agreement programs.
+Several provisions of federal law and policy apply to all award programs.
 The Office of Community Oriented Policing Services ("COPS Office") needs to secure your assurance that the applicant will comply with these provisions.
 If you would like further information about any of these assurances, please contact your state's COPS Office Grant Program Specialist at 800-421-6770.